 Laboratory for Nuclear Science

-LNS supports research interests of faculty in the Department of Physics by supporting and administering facilities for studies of nuclear and particle physics, including the Center for Theoretical Physics, the Bates Research and Engineering Center, the Bates High Performance Research Computing Facility, and the MIT Central Machine Shop.
+LNS supports research interests of faculty in the Department of Physics by supporting and administering facilities for studies of nuclear and particle physics, including the Center for Theoretical Physics, the MIT-Bates Research and Engineering Center, the MIT-Bates High Performance Research Computing Facility, and the MIT Central Machine Shop.
 Students participate in the entire range of research programs in fulfilling their graduate and undergraduate degree requirements or as participants in the Undergraduate Research Opportunities Program.

 For further information, contact the director, Professor B. Wyslouch, Room 26-505, 617-253-2395.